NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Communication

-Communication between the mod and scripts is accomplished with two-way Json-RPC on a single TCP connection.
+Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connection.
 Once initialized, the mod will bind host `localhost` (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
 A single connection can be reused by multiple scripts with authorization keys as identifiers.

 ## Authorization